-Medellín was my favorite destination in Colombia; in fact, it was one of my favorite cities during my whole trip.
-It’s hard for me to identify a specific factor that made it so special, but it’s just the best.
-A vibrant energy enveloped the city, and it was evident that residents were loyal to and proud of their home.
+Medellín was my first and favorite destination in Colombia; in fact, it was one of my favorite cities during my whole trip.
+It’s hard for me to identify a specific factor that made it so special, but a vibrant energy enveloped the city, and it was evident that residents were loyal to and proud of their home.

 After resting on my first full day in Medellín, I visited Piedra de Peñol and the town of Guatapé the following morning.
 It was easy to use public transportation to get to Piedra de Peñol: I took the metro (2,400 COP/~$0.90 for a single ride) to Caribe and then bought a bus ticket (14,000 COP/~$5) for the two-hour trip to Piedra de Peñol.